apache/nuttx/boards/sim/sim/sim/README.txt

 module

   This is a configuration to test CONFIG_LIBC_MODLIB with 64-bit modules.
-  This has apps/examples/module and apps/examples/sotest enabled.
+  This has apps/examples/module enabled.
   This configuration is intended for 64-bit host OS.

 module32

   This is a configuration to test CONFIG_LIBC_MODLIB with CONFIG_SIM_M32 and 32-bit modules.
-  This has apps/examples/module and apps/examples/sotest enabled.
+  This has apps/examples/module enabled.
   This configuration is intended for 64-bit host OS.

 mount